armanbilge/armanbilge.github.io/research/index.md

     generated this mapping (e.g., symbiotic host-switches or horizontal gene transfers).

-Previous methods for cophylogenetic reconstruction generally attend to find the
+Previous methods for cophylogenetic reconstruction generally attempt to find
-    simplest explanation.
+    the simplest explanation.
 However, developing a probabilistic approach to this problem would enable
     reconstruction methods to consider more complex explanations as well as provide an idea of the statistical uncertainty.